-- 4.6: The current application seeks approval for the principle of a structure on this site only.
-The full detail of the building, including materials and height and number of external openings will be confirmed through later submissions, albeit the building can only be described as small-scale and is not intended to be overbearing or stand out within the wider landscape setting. - 4.7: The building would be sympathetically designed, utilising local building materials for both the walls and roof.
-It would be reflective of the other sculptures already provided around the walk: Hanging Stones House, Hither House, Job's Well and Redwall, the latter of which (Redwall) being the only building on the walk to be constructed on a site not already featuring an existing building or ruin.
-It is intended that the building will re-use as much of the existing stone on the site as possible. - 4.8: The building is not intended to be viewed as a 'new-build' within the Northdale landscape and it is intended it will be viewed as a very small-scale agricultural building, similar to the many other agricultural buildings that feature across the Northdale valley. - 4.9: Section 5 of this report considers views of the structure in greater detail, along with its considered impact on the surrounding landscape setting.
+- 4.8: The building will be the last piece in the 10no. strong sculpture walk.
+Unlike the other pieces, its nature will mean there will be no access via key, and it will be seen from the outside by all. - 4.9: The closed off building is intended to provoke an imagination as to what is inside.
+A counterpoint to the experience of the other buildings (or at least for those who have a key). - 4.10: The current application seeks approval for the principle of a structure on this site.
+As above, the structure would not increase the size of the footprint over and above the once present Bogs House.
+The full detail of the building, including materials and height, will be confirmed through later submissions, albeit the building can only be described as small-scale and is not intended to be overbearing or stand out within the wooded area nor indeed the wider landscape setting.
+Indeed its scale is constrained by the extent of the existing footprint and will seek only to re-establish a traditional rural building on a site where one once stood. - 4.11: The buildings would be sympathetically designed, utilising local building materials for both the walls and roof.
+It would be reflective of the other sculptures already provided around the walk (see Page 12, Figure 3.1): Hanging Stones House, Hither House, Job's Well and Redwall, the latter of which (Redwall) being the only building on the walk to be constructed on a site not already featuring an existing building or ruin.
+It is intended that the building, to those unknowing of the existence of the walk, will be viewed as a very small-scale agricultural building, similar to many other agricultural buildings that feature across the Northdale valley.